ordina-jworks/ordina-jworks.github.io/_posts/2019-05-08-BA-and-Beyond.md

 User stories have to be backed up by documents and models.
 A user story alone is not enough, we need a context and the big picture.
-User stories are not meant to replace documents but to tell stories.
+User stories are not meant to replace documents, they are meant to tell stories.

 ### If it does not fit the 'As a \[role] I can \[do something]' - template, it is not a user story